ThorstenDoherr/searchengine/SE/searchengine.md

 Most of the time, we want that the refinement acts like the basic retrieval algorithm by ignoring surplus words in the candidate (<i>Icomparemode</i> = 1).
 Option 2 is suited for cases where additional words can constitute different entities, like person names.
 It is the equivalent to a high <b>feedback</b>.
 Option 3 can be applied when the search table has more noise and clutter than the base table.
 Although, the later case may be an indicator for the wrong search strategy.

+If there are no destructive preparers involved with the current search, the SearchEngine will ignore the refinement request except it is enforced with <i>Lrefineforce</i>.
 A valid <i>Icomparemode</i> is the prerequisite for the following parameters.
 If <i>Lrefineforce</i> is .t., the complete identity will be replaced with a simple string similarity metric for all involved search fields according to the <i>Icomparemode</i> setting.
-A subsequent *threshold* for refined identities can be defined with <i>Nrefinelimit</i>.
+If <i>Nrefinelimit</i> is specified, it will replace the subsequent *threshold* for the candidates after refinement, which, by default, is the general <b>threshold</b> used for retrieval.

 Examples:
 <code>search()</code> initiates a search with a clean result table.
-Most search strategies start like that.
+Most search strategies begin with this command.
+<code>search(0)</code> is equivalent to search().
 <code>search(1)</code> searches incrementally by only regarding search records that have no candidates yet.
 <code>search(1, 1)</code> searches incrementally with refinement for candidates retrieved with linguistic methods.
+<code>search(0, 1)</code> initiates a search with a clean result table using refinement.
 <code>search(2)</code> merges the new search results with the existing ones without replacing.
 <code>search(2, 1, 75)</code> refines the identities of the new search run before merging enforcing a threshold of 75% on the refined identities.
+<code>search(2, 1, .t.)</code> refines all search fields regardless of the search type and uses the general threshold.
 <code>search(2, 1, .t., 75)</code> refines all search fields regardless of the search type and enforces a post-refinement threshold.
 <code>search(-1)</code> replaces the last run with an incremental search.
 Maybe some settings were not right the run before.

 Read the chapter about <b>search strategies</b> and the <b>discussion paper</b> to garner more insights about how to handle the SearchEngine.
 [[Action>Search]](#actionsearch)